binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 ### Send and receive data

-Our WebSocket server provides a [ping/pong](/api-explorer#ping) functionality.
+Our WebSocket server provides [ping/pong](/api-explorer#ping) functionality.
 Let's use it in our demo project to send and receive data.
 Change the event listeners for `open` and `message` as below:

 :::caution
 The `send` function on the WebSocket connection, only receives `string`, `ArrayBuffer`, `Blob`, `TypedArray` and `DataView`.
 You can read more about them on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send).
 This means, if we want to send an `object`, we have to stringify it with `JSON.stringify` first.